White Legion (Zaire): White Legion

 The group of Eastern European mercenaries fighting on the side of Mobutu Sese Seko used the name White Legion.
 The mercenaries consisted mostly of members of the 10th Sabotage Detachment of the Bosnian Serb Army (Army of Republika Srpska), and was joined by several other mercenaries.
-Although the unit had been nominally Serbian while fighting in the Bosnian War it did consist of ethnic Serbians, Croatians and Bosniaks.
-It had reported to Ratko Mladić directly.
-Russians and ukrainians also served in the detachment.
+Although the unit had been nominally Serbian while fighting in the Bosnian War, it consisted of ethnic Serbs, Croats and Bosniaks, and reported to Ratko Mladić directly.
+Russians and Ukrainians also served in the detachment.

 The Legion was deployed on 14 January 1997 and was tasked with training the troops of the Zairean Armed Forces and with defending the city of Kisangani, which was deemed strategically important.

 The White Legion was commanded by Colonel Jugoslav "Yugo" Petrušić also known as "Dominic Yugo".
 Petrušić had strong connections to the French Direction de la surveillance du territoire and therefore managed to obtain the mercenary contract more easily.
-Lieutenant Milorad Pelemis was the deputy commander of the White Legion, he had previously served as commander of the 10th Sabotage Detachment and was a junior officer to Petrusic.
+Lieutenant Milorad Pelemiš was the deputy commander of the White Legion, he had previously served as commander of the 10th Sabotage Detachment and was a junior officer to Petrušić.

 Personal initiative by the White Legion was limited, with missions only being carried out if a specific monetary reward was offered.
 A lack of pay made the mercenaries retreat to Kisangani and refuse to fight in early spring 1997.

 Apart from their task of protecting Kisangani the mercenaries were also tasked with training Zaire troops.
 The mercenaries however mostly failed to do so.